loperntu/asialex2015/index.md

 > How do neologisms leave the memory trace in our mental lexicon? (frequencies of exposure, types of neologisms, ...)

-- (De Vaan, Schreuder, and Baayen, 2007) For the neologisms, a stepwise mixed-effect regression analysis resulted in a model with significant main effects of Length, and Number of Synsets.
+- (De Vaan, Schreuder, and Baayen, 2007) For the neologisms, a stepwise mixed-effect regression analysis resulted in a model with significant main effects of **Length**, and **Number of Synsets**.
 As for the existing words, ratings increased with increasing Length ($\hat{\beta}$ = 0.238, t(877) = 2.805, p = .0051) and decreased for increasing Numbers of Synsets ($\hat{\beta}$ = −0.560, t(877) = −3.359, p = .0008).

-> What we are concern about is the collective mental lexicon (constrained by real world / socail communication)
+> What we are concern about is the collective mental lexicon (constrained by real world / social communication)

 ---
 ## Leixogrpahy in Practice
 > How do you decide whether a new word should be included in an Oxford dictionary?

-- paradox: in order to find usages of a previously undocumented word suspected of being new, one would have to wait until it was encountered during reading (Barnhart, 1985).
+- Previously it was a paradox: in order to find usages of a previously undocumented word suspected of being new, one would have to wait until it was encountered during reading (Barnhart, 1985).

-- corpus-based/aided method changed lexicographer's works.
+- Corpus-based/aided method changed lexicographer's works.
 (Atkins and Rundell, 2008)

 <!--The Collins COBUILD English Language Dictionary broke new ground in lexicography by being the first dictionary to be based entirely on corpus evidence (Sinclair, 1987).
 -->